- Home

 Healthy food can be expensive, which can be frustrating when you’re trying to eat well and make positive lifestyle choices.
-Though, that said, there are still plenty of highly nutritious, versatile foods that you can add to your diet without breaking the bank.
+That said, there are still plenty of highly nutritious, versatile foods you can add to your diet without breaking the bank.

-Here, we’ve put together a list of 11 nutrient-dense foods that cost £1 or less.
+Here, we’ve pulled together a list of 11 nutrient-dense foods that cost £1 or less.

 1. Canned chickpeas

-Chickpeas may be small but they’re certainly mighty!
-Thought to originate in Asia and the Mediterranean, chickpeas’ rich fibre and protein content slows down digestion and keeps you fuller for longer.
+Chickpeas may be small, but they’re certainly mighty!
+Thought to originate in Asia and the Mediterranean, chickpeas’ rich fibre and protein content slows digestion and keeps you fuller for longer.
 This can help to stabilise blood sugar levels and contribute to weight loss and maintenance.

-Plus, studies have shown that the soluble fibre in chickpeas can reduce LDL (bad) cholesterol and triglycerides, thereby decreasing the risk of heart disease.
+Plus, studies show that the soluble fibre in chickpeas can reduce LDL (bad) cholesterol and triglycerides, thereby decreasing the risk of heart disease.

-These nutty-tasting legumes are also an excellent source of manganese; a trace mineral needed for the brain, nervous system, and many of the body’s enzyme systems to function normally.
-They’re also high in vitamin B9 (folate) which is important for the growth and development of new cells, including red blood cells.
+These nutty-tasting legumes are also an excellent source of manganese: a trace mineral needed for the brain, nervous system, and many of the body’s enzyme systems to function normally.
+They’re also high in vitamin B9 (folate), which is important for new cell development, including red blood cells.

-Studies have also linked chickpeas to a reduced risk of cancer.
-This is because when we eat them, our bodies create butyrate (a short-chain fatty acid), which has been found to kill sick and dying cells and lower the risk of colorectal cancer.
+Studies have also linked chickpeas with reduced cancer risk.
+This is because, when eating them, our bodies create butyrate (a short-chain fatty acid), which has been found to kill sick and dying cells and lower the risk of colorectal cancer.

-When buying canned chickpeas in water, it’s best to choose the option with the lowest amount of sodium and to rinse the chickpeas before adding them to your meals.
-For chickpea recipe ideas, why not check out this list from Bon Appétit?
+When buying canned chickpeas in water, it’s best to choose the lowest-sodium option and rinse the chickpeas before adding them to your meals.
+For recipe ideas, why not check out this list from Bon Appétit?

 2. Butternut squash

-A single cup of cubed butternut squash contains a healthy dose of filling fibre (6.6g).
-It’s also a helpful source of energy because it’s high in carbohydrates but has a low glycemic index (GI), meaning that it’s broken down slowly during digestion so it doesn’t cause blood sugar levels to spike.
+A cup of cubed butternut squash contains a healthy dose of filling fibre (6.6g).
+It’s also a helpful energy source because it’s high in carbohydrates but has a low glycemic index (GI), meaning it breaks down slowly during digestion and doesn’t cause blood sugar levels to spike.

-One serving of this cheerful vegetable also provides us with our entire recommended daily intake of vitamin A, which is important for healthy vision and proper organ function.
+One serving of this cheerful vegetable also provides our entire recommended daily intake of vitamin A, which is important for healthy vision and proper organ function.

-Butternut squash is often a leading ingredient in recipes like soups, salads, and curries.
-Over on BBC Good Food, you’ll find everything from roasted squash with crushed pistachios to squash and lentil salad recipes.
+Butternut squash is often a leading ingredient in soups, salads, and curries.
+Over on BBC Good Food, you’ll find everything from roasted squash with crushed pistachios to squash and hummus salad recipes.

 3. Eggs

-These nutrients play a number of important roles in the body, such as supporting brain health, vision, and immunity, and breaking down and transporting nutrients.
+These nutrients play several important roles, including supporting brain health, vision, and immunity, and breaking down and transporting nutrients.
 B vitamins are also thought to reduce stress and lower the risk of developing certain cancers.

-If that wasn’t enough, eggs are also low in fat, high in protein, and incredibly versatile – they can be eaten in an endless variety of ways.
-To get inspired, you might want to check out our article; 10 quick and easy egg recipes.
+If that wasn’t enough, eggs are also low in fat, high in protein, and incredibly versatile – they can be eaten in many ways.
+To get inspired, you might like to check out our article: 10 quick and easy egg recipes.

 You may also be interested in this information from Push Doctor (NHS) about eggs and cholesterol.
-Research shows that eggs can raise levels of HDL (good) cholesterol and reduce the effects of LDL (bad) cholesterol on our bodies – which is contrary to the popular opinion that eggs raise LDL (bad) cholesterol levels.
+Research shows that eggs can raise HDL (good) cholesterol levels and reduce the effects of LDL (bad) cholesterol on our bodies, contrary to the popular opinion that eggs increase bad cholesterol levels.

 4. Greek yoghurt

 If you eat dairy, Greek yoghurt is a handy food to keep in your fridge.
-It can be used to make sauces and dips, add moisture to baked goods, or to enjoy as a tasty and filling dessert with fresh fruit and a dollop of honey.
+It can be used to make sauces and dips, add moisture to baked goods, or enjoy as a tasty, filling dessert with fresh fruit and a dollop of honey.

-As well as being high in protein, Greek yoghurt contains plenty of nutrients involved in bone health, including calcium, magnesium, and phosphorus.
-As a result, research has linked yoghurt to increased bone mineral density, and a reduced risk of osteoporosis and osteopenia in older adults.
+As well as being high in protein, Greek yoghurt contains many nutrients involved in bone health, including calcium, magnesium, and phosphorus.
+As a result, research has linked yoghurt to increased bone mineral density and a reduced risk of osteoporosis and osteopenia in older adults.

 Greek yoghurt also contains probiotics (good bacteria) – which can support a healthy gut if consumed regularly – and is a useful source of iodine.
-Iodine is needed for thyroid, brain, and nervous system function, a healthy metabolism, and immunity.
+Iodine is needed for thyroid, brain, and nervous system function, as well as a healthy metabolism and immunity.

-To get the maximum nutritional benefits from Greek yoghurt, it’s best to buy unsweetened and full-fat versions.
-Experts argue that eating moderate amounts of full-fat versions is healthier than low-fat products because they contain less sugar and leave you feeling fuller for longer.
+To get the maximum nutritional benefits from Greek yoghurt, it’s best to buy unsweetened, full-fat varieties.
+Experts argue that eating moderate amounts of full-fat yoghurt is healthier than low-fat products because they often contain less sugar and leave you feeling fuller for longer.

 Why not take a look at these 29 genius ways to eat Greek yoghurt from Tasty for inspiration?